 Before 2020, individuals that inherited IRAs had two choices: to take the money as a lump sum and pay taxes on that amount or to place the funds in a specially-designated inheritance IRA, which could then be drawn down over their lifetime.

-What Are The New Tax Rules for Inherited IRAs?
+What Are the New Tax Rules for Inherited IRAs?

 Navigate Tax Planning with LBMC

-Contact us today to learn more.
+Contact us today to learn more about how we can support your financial goals.